ipikuka/next-mdx-remote-client/README.md

 rest of the article...
 ```

-After the examples given, let's dive into the exposed function and component by `next-mdx-remote-client` for "app" router.
+After the examples given, let's dive into the exposed function and component by **`next-mdx-remote-client`** for "app" router.

 ### The `evaluate` function

 _Go to the [MDXRemote](#the-mdxremote-component) component_

-The `evaluate` function is used for compiling the **MDX source**, constructing the **compiled source**, getting exported information from MDX and returning MDX content to be rendered on the server side, as a react server component.
+The `evaluate` function is used for **compiling** MDX source, **constructing compiled source**, getting exported information from MDX and returning MDX content to be rendered on the server side, as a react server component.

 ```typescript
 async function evaluate(props: EvaluateProps): Promise<EvaluateResult> {}